Starlings in Winter (a poem by Mary Oliver)

 —click the names of people who have set up eBird profiles and email a few people.
 That’s how I met Graham who picked me up from my hotel before sunrise to go owling (we came up empty but it was fun) and helped me see my first-ever Eastern Bluebirds and Fish Crows (like American Crows but with a delightfully raspy call).

-That’s how I met the incredible JC in Jacksonville, the 76-year-old retired Navy Captain who picked me up a big truck and said with a big smile “We’re live free or die people!”
+That’s how I met the incredible JC in Jacksonville, the 76-year-old retired Navy Captain who picked me up in a big truck and said with a big smile “We’re live free or die people!”
 We saw 59 species of birds that day including my first Boat-tailed Grackles, Sandwich Terns, and Roseate Spoonbills.
 JC and I have kept in touch, traded photos, and he helps me ID toughies over text.
 Check out his stunning pictures!
 Birding is how I met Nick Sweetman, the graffiti artist who beautifies bridge underpasses with Hooded Mergansers and who I partnered with to turn a 750-square foot wall of brutalist concrete behind a tired subway station into a bright painted aviary of local birds.
 (Check out our documentary here!)

 Birders are people like Alie Ward (check out her Ologies episodes on Pigeons, Crows, and more), J. Drew Lanham (the McArthur ‘Genius’ who wrote ‘Sparrow Envy,’ the astounding Audubon cover feature on ol’ JJ, and created the YT video “Rules for the Black Birdwatcher”), and Jonathan Franzen (check his National Geographic cover story ‘Why Birds Matter’).
 You can find bird community through places like the /birding subreddit, Facebook’s ‘What’s This Bird?’ or ‘Redpolling’ pages, or by joining your local birding club.
 You might start playing Wingspan or falling into Maria Popova's astounding and mesmerizing bird cards.
 I’m saying if you’re a bit odd like us you’ll fit right in!
 And we’ll be glad to have you.
 We welcome all people, all types, all spectrums, all abilities.
 We want you in our world and you are welcome here.